Training-Free Uncertainty Estimation for Dense Regression: Sensitivity as a Surrogate: Related Work

-\textbf{Non-probabilistic Neural Networks for Uncertainty Estimation.} Other strategies such as deep ensemble~\citep{deepensemble,huang2017snapshot} train an ensemble of neural networks from scratch, where some randomness is induced during the training process, i.e. the initial weight is randomly sampled from a distribution.
+\textbf{Non-probabilistic Neural Networks for Uncertainty Estimation.} Other strategies~\cite{zhao2020individual} such as deep ensemble~\cite{deepensemble,huang2017snapshot,ashukha2020pitfalls} train an ensemble of neural networks from scratch, where some randomness is induced during the training process, i.e. the initial weight is randomly sampled from a distribution.
 During inference, these networks will generate a distribution of the output.
 Though simple and effective, training multiple networks costs even more time and memory than Bayesian neural networks.
-Another efficient method log likelihood maximization (LLM) is to train the network to have both original outputs and uncertainty predictions, by jointly optimizing both~\citep{zhang2019reducing, poggi2020uncertainty}.
-However, such a design requires re-training, introduces heavy implementation overhead, and sometimes makes the optimization process more challenging.
+Another efficient method log likelihood maximization (LLM) is to train the network to have both original outputs and uncertainty predictions, by jointly optimizing both~\cite{zhang2019reducing, poggi2020uncertainty}.
+Besides the methods above focusing on uncertainty in classification models; there are also works investigating uncertainty in regression models~\cite{kuleshov2018accurate,song2019distribution,zelikman2020crude}.
+However, all methods above requires re-training, introduces heavy implementation overhead, and sometimes makes the optimization process more challenging.